 John S. Hinckley Fellow Award

-To nominate a faculty member for the John S. Hinckley Fellow Award, submit a 1 to 2 page letter of nomination that describes the faculty member's accomplishments in each of the following areas:
+Email (email@example.com) a one to two-page letter of nomination that describes the faculty member's accomplishments in each of the following areas:

-NOTE: Faculty are not eligible to receive a second award in the same category for five years.
+Faculty are not eligible to receive a second award for five years.